emckenzi123/CropGAN/README.md

 -You should set all voxels outside the body contour to be -1024 HU in the dicoms prior to preprocessing with the preprocess_dicoms.py file

 *Citations*
-If you use any part of this work in your research, please cite: Citation Forthcoming....
+If you use any part of this work in your research, please cite: McKenzie, EM, Tong, N, Ruan, D, Cao, M, Chin, RK, Sheng, K. Using neural networks to extend cropped medical images for deformable registration among images with differing scan extents.
+Med.
+Phys.
+2021; 00: 1– 13. https://doi.org/10.1002/mp.15039